hmanhduc2k/Classical-Collection/README.md

 1. The Application has 8 different models.
 This includes:
-    - User (for authentication purpose)
+    - User (entity, for authentication purpose)
-    - Composer (representing a composer of classical music)
+    - Composer (entity, representing a composer of classical music)
-    - Piece (representing a classical music composition)
+    - Piece (entity, representing a classical music composition)
-    - Favorite (representing a list of user's favorite composer and pieces)
+    - Favorite (relation, representing a list of user's favorite composer and pieces)
-    - Period (representing the classical music era the works are written in)
+    - Period (entity, representing the classical music era the works are written in)
-    - Difficulty (if applicable for piano, representing how difficult the composition is)
+    - Difficulty (entity, if applicable for piano, representing how difficult the composition is)
-    - Comment (representing a comment on each musical piece)
+    - Comment (relation, representing a comment on each musical piece)
-    - Upvote (representing likes for comment)
+    - Upvote (relation, representing likes for comment)
 2. The application uses HTML, CSS, and JavaScript for front-end user interaction.
 For the back-end, it uses Django, Python, and SQLite3 database.
 3. Users can post a classical music composer and post a work of the composer themselves, including a MP3 file for the piece they are uploading which will be controlled and used by the web application to play the music.
 Users can also choose to add the composers and pieces to their personal favorite or remove them.
 In each pieces, users